Johnlon/spam-1/README.md

 # Progress

 I've spent a couple of weeks building the sim for a CPU.
 It's 8 bit and based on ideas from various places but kind of grew by itself with a little planning.
-It's a fairly primitive one in that there is no opcode vs microcode, or to put it another way every instruction is microcode.
-Also, this approach meant I never got around to needing to add an instruction register.
+It's a fairly primitive one in that there is no microcoding of higher level instructions, or to put it another way every instruction is microcode.

+It turns out that this approach means SPAM1 doesn't need an instruction register.
+This might change if I modify the design to include variable length instructions.

 :star: The complete set of instruction and argument combinations are [here](docs/instructions.txt)